mpartel/bindfs/index.markdown

 ## About

-bindfs is developed and tested primarily on Ubuntu Linux with [FUSE](https://github.com/libfuse/libfuse), but it's been reported to work reasonably well on Mac OS X with [osxfuse](http://osxfuse.github.io/) and on FreeBSD with [fuse4bsd](http://www.freshports.org/sysutils/fusefs-kmod/).
+bindfs is developed and tested primarily on Linux with [FUSE](https://github.com/libfuse/libfuse) 2 and 3, but it has been reported to work reasonably well on Mac OS X with [osxfuse](http://osxfuse.github.io/) and on FreeBSD with [fuse4bsd](http://www.freshports.org/sysutils/fusefs-kmod/).

 All FUSE filesystems necessarily incur a performance penalty in CPU time and memory consumption.
 If all you need is to make a directory read-only then `mount --bind -r` is more efficient.